strogo/djpcms/README.rst

-.. rubric:: Dynamic Content management System for Python and Javascript
+.. rubric:: Plugins-based content management System for
+    dynamic applications written in Python and Javascript

 --